+Grading Calculation

+Assignment/Assessment % of Total Grade Duration Total points per task group

+Class activity (8 @ 15 pts each) 12% Untimed 120

+Attendance 3% Untimed 30

+Homework (6 @25 pts each) 15% Untimed 150

+Exams (5 @100 pts each) 50% 60 minutes 500

+Chapter quizzes (7) + Syllabus quiz 20% 25 minutes 200

+Totals 100% Total pts 1000

-- Attendance will be tracked based on the completion of all assigned tasks each week.
-After the attendance verification period, you are allowed one unexcused absence.
-While I generally do not withdraw students from the course due to excessive absences, I strongly encourage you to complete all weekly assignments by their due dates.
-Staying on top of your work is especially important to avoid late penalties and reduce the risk of receiving an F2 grade, which could negatively affect your future financial aid eligibility. - Assignments will include a mix of homework assignments, discussions, and chapter quizzes. - You will have three attempts for both the syllabus and chapter quizzes, with Canvas keeping your highest score.
-However, all attempts must be completed by the assignment deadline to avoid late submission penalties. - You will only have one submission attempt for homework assignments; the assignments are open for a full week, so take the time to review your work before submitting. - Discussion deadlines are final.
-Your initial post is due by Thursday at 11:59 PM.
-Any initial post submitted after this time will receive a 3-point late deduction.
-No new discussion submissions (initial posts or replies) will be accepted after the final deadline at Sunday 11:59 PM, as listed in Canvas.
-There are 12 scheduled discussions in the course, but your two (2) lowest discussion scores will be dropped so, only 10 will count towards your grade. - Exams will cover material from assigned readings, lectures, and any handouts, and will consist of multiple choice, matching, fill-in-the-blank, and short-answer questions. - Only one attempt is allowed for each exam.
-Ensure you complete the exam by the listed deadline, as there will be no makeup exams under any circumstances since Exam 5 can serve as a replacement for a missed or low exam score. - Note: While there are 5 exams in the course, only 4 will be required to satisfy the exam portion of your grade.
+Assignments will include a mix of homework assignments, in-class activities, and chapter quizzes.

+- You will have three attempts for both the syllabus and chapter quizzes, with Canvas keeping your highest score.
+However, all attempts must be completed by the assignment deadline to avoid late submission penalties. - o You will only have one submission attempt for homework assignments.

+Exams will cover material from assigned readings, lectures, and any handouts, and will consist of multiple choice, matching, fill-in-the-blank, and short-answer questions.

+- o Only one attempt is allowed for each exam.
+Ensure you complete the exam by the listed deadline, as there will be no makeup exams under any circumstances since Exam 5 can serve as a replacement for a missed or low exam score. - o Note: While there are 5 exams in the course, only 4 will be required to satisfy the exam portion of your grade.
 Your lowest test score will be replaced by your highest score, PROVIDING THAT THERE HAS BEEN NO CHEATING ON ANY OF THE EXAMS.
 This allows you to use Exam 5 to replace a missed exam score.
 Alternatively, you can skip Exam 5 entirely, in which case it becomes your lowest exam score and will be replaced with the highest grade from one of the 4 earlier exams.
-At the end of the semester, your final exam scores will include your highest exam score counted twice and any extra credit applied to your second lowest exam score.
+At the end of the semester, your final exam scores will include your highest exam score counted twice and any extra credit applied to your second lowest exam score. - o Important: Exams are not open-book or open notes.

-- All exams will be proctored using Proctorio software, which works best with Google Chrome.
-If you are unable to use Proctorio, you must arrange in advance to take a paper copy of the exam at your nearest Campus testing site. - Important: Exams are not open-book or open notes.
 During the exam, you may not use textbooks, notes, outside websites, or any resources other than your memory.
-Any unauthorized use of materials will be considered cheating and result in penalties as outlined in the academic integrity policy. - In general, I aim to post completed grades within a week of the assignment deadline.
+Any unauthorized use of materials will be considered cheating and result in penalties as outlined in the academic integrity policy. - o Exam 5 will be proctored using Proctorio software, which works best with Google Chrome.
+If you are unable to use Proctorio, you must arrange in advance to take a paper copy of the exam at your nearest Campus testing site.

+In general, I aim to post completed grades within a week of the assignment deadline.